top of page

 HAIR BREAKAGE AND TEXTURE

-Excess hair growth in women on the face, chest, tummy and back is symptomatic of an excess in androgen hormones.
-Conditions which can cause this include PCOS and thyroid problems.
+Poor hair growth can be related to lots of issues, such as stress, nutrition or your hair and scalp condition.
+Excess hair growth in women is symptomatic of an excess in androgen hormones, such as in PCOS and thyroid problems.
 For transgender patients undergoing hormone therapy, these hormones can cause unwanted changes in hair growth and distribution.

 Are you experiencing hair loss, thinning or breakage?